Are Sprouted Potatoes Safe to Eat?

 green potatoes sprouted on cutting board

-Potatoes contain two kinds of glycoalkaloids, both natural toxins, called solanine and chaconine.
+Potatoes contain two toxic glycoalkaloids called solanine and chaconine.
+However, fresh potatoes that have not sprouted contain only small amounts of glycoalkaloids at concentrations that are safe for consumption.
 Exposure to light greatly increases the formation of chlorophyll and glycoalkaloids.
 Chlorophyll is responsible for the green color of many plants and is not toxic.
-However, the green of chlorophyll is a marker that can let you know that there could be an excess of glycoalkaloids.
+However, the green color of the increased chlorophyll might indicate that there is an excess of glycoalkaloids in a potato.

-The entire potato plant contains glycoalkaloids, but the highest concentration is found in the leaves, flowers, "eyes," green skin, and sprouts.
-The lowest concentration is found in the white body of the potato.
-Toxicity is increased by physical injury to the plant, low storage temperature, and storage in bright light.
+All parts of the potato plant contains glycoalkaloids.
+The highest concentrations are found in the leaves, flowers, "eyes," green skin, and sprouts.
+The lowest concentration is in the white body of the potato.
+The formation of glycoalkaloids in potatoes is increased by warm storage temperatures and exposure to light.
 Cooking potatoes by baking, boiling, frying, and microwaving does not eliminate glycoalkaloids.
-However, removing the skin before cooking can reduce the glycoalkaloid content in a raw potato.
+However, removing the potato’s skin before cooking can reduce the glycoalkaloid content.

-Both solanine and chaconine cause toxicity through cell disruption leading to gastrointestinal symptoms such as vomiting, abdominal pain, and diarrhea.
-Some people may also experience headache, flushing, confusion, and fever.
+Solanine and chaconine can cause gastrointestinal symptoms such as vomiting, abdominal pain, and diarrhea.
+Some people might also experience headaches, flushing, confusion, and fever.
 There have been a few cases of death from eating toxic potatoes.
-The onset of symptoms is typically within a few hours but can be as delayed as long as a day.
+The onset of symptoms typically occurs within a few hours, but can be delayed as long as a day.

-The majority of patients with mild symptoms can remain at home.
-If symptoms are severe and persistent or if you are unable to hold down fluids, medical attention might be needed.
+Most people with mild symptoms can remain at home.
+If symptoms are severe and persistent, or if you are unable to hold down fluids, medical attention might be needed.

 Diana M. Pei, PharmD